How do most cold emails you get usually start? And how many of them did you read from “Hi Joe” till “Best regards”?

-How to start an email to catch our addressees’ eyes?
+How do you start an email to catch your addressees’ eyes?

 In order to find out, first, we need to answer a very simple, yet not so obvious, question: How do our cold email addressees feel about us and our company when we first reach out to them?

 Sadly, they don’t give a damn.
 That’s what we all have to realize.
 They do not care at all, especially because they get dozens of emails every day starting just like the email I mentioned above.

 The key to a well-crafted intro is to make it include something that they actually care about because that’s what gets them reading further.